 Once labelled as a ghost town, Matera has experienced an influx in international interest due to its unique cave structures, named Sassi.
 Here, dwellings, passageways and spaces have been carved out of the caves to resemble a swiss cheese labyrinth of corridors and living areas.
 Matera’s stunning geography has made it a darling of Hollywood films such as Mel Gibson’s Passion of Christ and the James Bond Movie No Time to Die.

 TOP BEACH SPOTS

 Grotta della Poesia, Roca

 Torre dell'Orso, Lecce

 BRӒVO LUXURY TRAVEL

-With operations in Spain, Portugal and Italy, Bravo Luxury Travel specializes in custom, tailor-made experiences for the luxury traveler.
+With operations in Spain, Portugal, France, Italy, Greece and Croatia, Brävo Luxury Travel specializes in custom, tailor-made experiences for the luxury traveler.
 Discover Europe with authenticity.